 The EGN Magazine Editorial Board consists of three individuals, elected every 2 years by the

 A representative of the Editorial Board is attending as external advisor the EGN AC meetings.

 15.3 Geoparks Corner

-All members are responsible to present the Network and all other members through the “Geoparks Corner” which should be organized in the main tourism centre (museum, interpretation centre, etc) of each Geopark.
+All members are responsible for presenting the Network and all other members through the “Geoparks Corner” which should be organized in the main tourism centre (museum, interpretation centre, etc) of each Geopark.
 A Geoparks Corner is a promotional display providing information, images, leaflets, products etc… of all EGN members.

 Article 16 EGN Common activities

 All members should participate in EGN common activities.
-All members should also participate in EGN proposals for the realisation of common activities through European Union funds.
+All members should also participate in EGN proposals for the realization of common activities through European Union funds.

 16.1 European Geoparks Week

 EGN Week is the annual festival organized in all EGN members during summer to promote Geoparks.
 The submission of the EGN programme and the report on the results is obligatory for all members.
 While most members will organize EGN week during the same period as most other members, some geoparks, for local reasons, may wish to hold it at a different time during the period May 1 – August 31.

 The EGN Biannual Conference is hosted every second year by a different EGN member and is the EGN’s main outreach activity.